skdeshpande91/skdeshpande91.github.io/_pages/about.md

 Working with me
 ======
-If you are currently enrolled in, or accepted to, a UW-Madison graduate program (i.e. an MS, MA, or Ph.D. program), please feel free to email me about potential research opportunities.
+If you are currently enrolled in, or accepted to, a UW--Madison graduate program (i.e. an MS, MA, or Ph.D. program), please feel free to email me about potential research opportunities.
+As the majority of my reserach involves Bayesian statistics, I strongly advise students to take STAT 775 with me before joining the group.

-If you are not a current or incoming UW-Madison graduate student but are interested in working together, please submit an application to one of our graduate programs; [more info at this link](https://stat.wisc.edu/graduate-studies/graduate-admissions/).
+If you are not a current or incoming UW--Madison graduate student but are interested in working together, please submit an application to one of our graduate programs; [more info at this link](https://stat.wisc.edu/graduate-studies/graduate-admissions/).
+Of course, if you are interested in working with me, please do mention that in your application.
+That said, I am not involved in the admissions process nor can I comment or provide feedback on your application.
-Unfortunately, I am not able to reply to all inquiries from students who are at other universities or are in the process of applying to UW-Madison graduate programs.
+Unfortunately, I am not able to reply to all inquiries from students who are at other universities or are in the process of applying to UW--Madison graduate programs.
+Additionally, I do not offer internships, visiting scholar positions, or summer research positions, regardless of funding.